asaddun/adyawinsa/README.md

-## Files for Internship
+## Sensor for Monitoring

-Code for sensor both (machine and temperature) in "arduino" directory.
+Code for sensor for monitoring injection machine and cooling tower temperature.

+## Requirement
+- Node-RED

+## Instalation
+...
+aaa
+...